metarex21/Spoti-Stats/README.md

 # Spoti-Stats
- Python Project to analyse your Spotify Data
+ Python Project to analyse your Spotify Data<br>
  **Work in progress**